 Actually, this place is the oldest acropolis on Samos, dating from prehistoric times.
 The first castle was built during Byzantine time around the end of the 7th century.
 During the next centuries, the castle was often rebuilt and finally renovated by the Genoans (the Giustiniani family) around the middle of the 14th century.
 It was abandoned in 1475, after the Ottoman conquest, and then renovated during the Greek revolution.

-In the castle’s courtyard, there are the remains of the Imperial Roman Villa from 2nd century AD.
+In the castle’s courtyard, there are the remains of the Imperial Roman Villa from the 2nd century AD.
 You can see the beautiful red columns and the remains of the former palace.
 It is supposed that this villa hosted important guests, such as Cleopatra and Mark Anthony, Octavian August and Emperor Hadrian, and the guests of Roman emperors.

 Also, there are the remains of the Early Christian church from the 5th century.